Int-amplified endomorphisms of compact K\"ahler spaces: pseudo-effective case: Proof of Theorem

-We end up this section by recalling the minimal model program for compact K\"ahler threefolds with pseudo-effective canonical divisor and at worst terminal singularities.
-Readers may refer to \cite{horing2016minimal} for details.
-For the case of $K_X$ being pseudo-effective, we always assume the following hypothesis.
+We end up this section by assuming the following hypothesis when discussing the minimal model program for the case when $K_X$ is pseudo-effective.
+With the assumption of \textbf{Hyp $\mathbf{A}$}, we refer the readers to \cite{horing2016minimal} for details.

 \textbf{Hyp $\mathbf{A}$: $X$ is a normal $\mathbb{Q}$-factorial compact K\"ahler threefold with at worst terminal singularities.
 Also, the canonical divisor $K_X$ is pseudo-effective.}